jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Brute force**: an attack that attempts every possible valid combination for a key or password
     - They involve using massive amounts of processing power to methodically guess the key used to secure cryptographic communications

-- **Ciphertext only**:an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
+- **Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
     - If you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the ciphertext samples
     - One technique proves helpful against simple ciphers is frequency analysis (counting the number of times each letter appears in the ciphertext)

-- **Known plaintext**:in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes
+- **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes

-- **Frequency analysis**:an attack where the characteristics of a language are used to defeat substitution ciphers
+- **Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers
     - For example in English, the letter "E" is the most common, so the most common letter in an encrypted cyphertext could be a substitution for "E"
     - Other examples might include letters that appear twice in sequence, as well as the most common words used in a language